LibKey Nomad for IT Professionals

 LibKey Nomad supports Chrome, Firefox, Safari, Microsoft Edge, Brave, and Vivaldi.

-How do you install Nomad?
+How does an individual install Nomad?

 May IT departments deploy LibKey Nomad across networked computers via Microsoft Group Policy?

 Yes.
 This is the recommended deployment method and leading hospitals, universities, companies, and government agencies have used group policy to install LibKey Nomad across hundreds of thousands of their computers.
 Read about the experiences Ochsner Health and Chesterfield Royal Hospital had deploying LibKey Nomad and the results they saw at their institutions.
-Instructions to deploy LibKey Nomad using Group Policy are available here::
+Instructions to deploy LibKey Nomad using Group Policy are available here:

 How is security and privacy ensured?